rakudo-p5/v5/STATUS.md

 use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 use of uninitialized value of type Any in numeric context  in block  at lib/Perl5/Terms.pm:914<br />
 use of uninitialized value of type Any in numeric context  in block  at lib/Perl5/Terms.pm:914<br />
-<br />   8 skipped: J not supported on this perl<br />
+<br />  40 skipped: cannot compare native byteorder with big-/little-endian<br />
-   4 skipped: u not supported on this perl<br />
-   8 skipped: F not supported on this perl<br />
-   8 skipped: j not supported on this perl<br />
+   2 skipped: (EBCDIC and) version strings are bad idea<br />
    4 skipped: Not for EBCDIC<br />
-   8 skipped: f not supported on this perl<br />
-   8 skipped: d not supported on this perl<br />
+ 100 skipped: w not supported on this perl<br />
  630 skipped: cannot test checksums over 0 bits<br />
    1 skipped: Couldn't generate infinity - got error ''<br />
-  40 skipped: cannot compare native byteorder with big-/little-endian<br />
-   4 skipped: w not supported on this perl<br />
-   8 skipped: D not supported on this perl<br />
 </td></tr>
         <tr align='center'><td align='left'>op/sprintf2.v5</td><td>1127</td><td>243</td><td>0</td><td>0</td><td>1370</td></tr>
         <tr align='center'><td align='left'>op/pow.v5</td><td>204</td><td>0</td><td>0</td><td>0</td><td>204</td></tr>